-The administration of the University is exercised by the Rector and Vice-Rectors, the Rector's Council, and the Senate.
+The administration of the University is exercised by the Governing Council, the Senate, the Rector and Vice-Rectors, and the Executive Director.
 The governing bodies at the School level are the Dean and the Dean's Council; at the Departmental level, it is the Department Chair and the Departmental Assembly; at the Section level, it is the Section Director and the corresponding Section Assembly.

 Upon successful completion of their undegraduate curriculum, Departments in the School of Science grant a "ptyhion", which is equivalent to a four-year BSc.
-Postgraduate programs are organized by one or more Departments or Universities with the corresponding studies lead-ing to Specialization Diplomas (equivalent to a MSc) and doctoral degrees.
+Postgraduate programs are organized by one or more Departments or Universities with the corresponding studies leading to Specialization Diplomas (equivalent to a MSc) and doctoral degrees.

-Rector and Vice Rectors of the Natinal and Kapodistrian University of Athens (NKUA)
+Governing Council of the National and Kapodistrian University of Athens (NKUA)